makrai/notes/brown2005-fewshot-gpt3.md

 # 5 Limitations 33

 * GPT-3 samples still sometimes repeat themselves semantically at the doc level
   * lose coherence over sufficiently long passages, contradict themselves, and occasionally contain non-sequitur sentences or paragraphs
 * special difficulty with “common sense physics”, despite doing well on some datasets (such as PIQA [BZB + 19]) that test this
-  * e.g. questions like “If I put cheese into the fridge, will it melt?”.
+  * e.g. questions like “If I put cheese into the fridge, will it melt?”
   * little better than chance when evaluated one-shot or even few-shot on some “comparison” tasks, such as determining if
     * two words are used the same way in a sentence, WIC
     * one sentence implies another (WIC and ANLI respectively), ANLI
   * on a subset of reading comprehension tasks (e.g. QuAC and RACE)
 * structural and algorithmic limitations, which could account for some of the
   * We focused on autoregressive language models because it is straightforward to both sample and compute likelihoods with this
   * [we]  not include any bidirectional architectures or e.g. denoising.
 This
-  * potentially worse performance on tasks which benefit from bidirectionality.
+  * potentially worse performance on tasks which benefit from bidirectionality
     * e.g. fill-in-the-blank tasks, tasks that involve looking back and
-    * tasks that require re-reading or carefully considering a long passage and then generating a very short answer.
+    * tasks that require re-reading or carefully considering a long passage and then generating a very short answer
   * We also conjecture, based on past literature, that a large bidirectional model would be stronger at fine-tuning than GPT-3
-* limits of the pretraining objective.
-Our
+* limits of the pretraining objective
-  * current objective weights every token equally and lacks a notion of what is
+  * current objective weights every token equally
-  * [RRS20] customize prediction to entities of interest.
-Also, with
+  * [RRS20] customize prediction to entities of interest
   * [problem with] forcing the desired task into a prediction problem, whereas ultimately, useful language systems might take goal-directed actions rather
-  * grounding in other domains, such as video or real-world phys [BHT + 20].
+  * grounding in other domains, such as video or real-world phys [BHT + 20]
   * augmentation [of self-supervised prediction] with a different approach is
     * learning the objective function from humans [ZSW + 19a],
     * fine-tuning with reinforcement learning, or adding
-    * additional modalities such as images [CLY+ 19].
+    * additional modalities such as images [CLY+ 19]
-* poor sample efficiency during pre-training.
-While
+* poor sample efficiency during pre-training
   * GPT-3 takes test-time sample efficiency closer to that of humans (1/0-shot)
-  * might come from grounding in the physical world to provide additional info, or from algorithmic improvements.
+  * might come from grounding in the physical world to provide additional info, or from algorithmic improvements
 * whether few-shot learning actually learns new tasks “from scratch” at infer, or if it recognizes tasks that it has learned during training.
 These
   * possibilities exist on a spectrum, ranging from
     * demonstrations in the training set that are drawn from exactly the same
     * the same task but in a different format, to
     * adapting to a specific style of a general task such as QA, to
     * learning a skill entirely de novo.
 Where GPT-3 is on this spectrum
   * may also vary from task to task.
 Synthetic tasks such as
     * wordscrambling or defining nonsense words seem to be learned de novo,
     * translation must be learned [ although ] from data that is very different
     * not even clear what humans learn from scratch vs from prior demonstration
 * expensive and inconvenient to perform inference on, which may present a
   * distillation [HVD15] for specific tasks.
 Large models such as GPT-3 contain
   * Distillation is well-explored in general [LHCG19a] but has not been tried at the scale of hundred of billions parameters; new
 * not easily interpretable, it is not necessarily well-calibrated in its predictions on novel inputs as observed by the
   * much higher variance in performance than humans on standard benchmarks, and
   * biases of the data it has been trained on (stereotyped or prejudiced)
     * will be discussed along with other issues in the next section

 # 6 Broader Impacts

 ## 6.1 Misuse of Language Models
 ## 6.2 Fairness, Bias, and Representation
 ## 6.3 Energy Usage

 # 7 Related Work 39